 I have my own one bedroom apartment that is small but starting to feel cozier every day.
 I am in a fourplex so I have three neighbours who all seem quite friendly.
 The apartment is only a ten minute walk from the school, which is great since I don’t have a car.
 We even have a fenced off backyard with a shed and a deck for enjoying those warm-ish summer nights.

 Mistissini is located on Quebec’s biggest lake named Mistassini, which makes for many a beautiful and tranquil view.
 People here live in small houses and trailers, and the ‘town’ isn’t very spread out so you can walk from one end to the next without much difficulty.
 There are many trees and the air is beautifully fresh.
 The average winter temperatures drop to -25 degrees C with several feet of snow from December – March!

 There are two main schools in Mistissini, Voyageur Memorial Elementary School and Voyageur Memorial High School.
-There are two streams in the Elementary School, so students can choose to be taught in either French or English.
+There are two streams in the Elementary School, so students can choose to pursue their education in French or English.
 There is also a pre-school that is taught in Cree.
-All students take classes to learn the Cree language and culture which is very important to the community as it should be.
-High school students even learn how to hunt and prepare animal such as moose for food!
+All students take classes to learn the Cree language and Cree culture which is very important to the community as it should be.
+High school students even learn how to hunt and prepare animals such as moose for food!

 The Cree Nation:

 The Cree are the largest First Nations group in Canada.
 Most Cree people live in the plains and the subarctic regions of the provinces spanning from Alberta to Quebec.
 Cree is also the name of the spoken language which belongs to the Algonquin language family.
 Maintaining their language and their cultural traditions is very important to the Cree people and many time-honoured ceremonies and rituals are still practiced today.